Wonder Boys (film): Plot

 Meanwhile, Grady's editor, Terry Crabtree, has flown into town on the pretense of attending the university's annual WordFest, a literary event for aspiring authors.
 Terry is actually there to see if Grady has written anything worth publishing, as both men's careers depend on the unfinished book.
-Terry arrives with a date whom he met on the flight, transvestite Antonia Sloviak.
+Terry arrives with a date whom he met on the flight, a trans woman named Antonia Sloviak.
 The pair have sex in a bedroom at the Gaskells' party, but immediately afterward, Terry meets James and becomes infatuated with him, and Antonia is unceremoniously sent home.
-After a night on the town, Terry and James semi-consciously flirt throughout the night, which eventually leads up to the two having sex in one of Grady's spare rooms.
+After a night on the town, Terry and James semi-consciously flirt throughout the night, which leads up to the two having sex in one of Grady's spare rooms.

 Tired and confused, Grady phones Walter and confesses that he is in love with Sara.
-Meanwhile, Walter has also made the connection between the disappearance of the Marilyn Monroe memorabilia and James.
+Meanwhile, Walter has made the connection between the disappearance of the Marilyn Monroe memorabilia and James.
 The following morning, the police arrive with Sara to escort James to her office to discuss the ramifications of his actions.
 The memorabilia is still in Grady's car, which has conspicuously gone missing.
 The car had been given to him by a friend as payment for a loan, and, over the weekend, Grady has come to suspect that the car was stolen.
 Throughout his travel around town, a man claiming to be the car's real owner repeatedly accosted Grady.
-He eventually tracks the car down, but in a dispute over its ownership, the majority of his manuscript blows out of the car and is lost.
+He tracks the car down, but in a dispute over its ownership, the majority of his manuscript blows out of the car and is lost.
 The car's owner gives him a ride to the university with his wife Oola in the passenger seat, along with the stolen memorabilia.

 Grady finally sees that making things right involves having to make difficult choices.
-Grady tells the story behind the memorabilia and allows Oola to leave with it.
+He tells the story behind the memorabilia and allows Oola to leave with it.
 Worried that Grady's choice comes at the expense of damaging James's future, Terry convinces Walter not to press charges by agreeing to publish his book about Joe DiMaggio and Marilyn Monroe.

-Hannah eventually graduates and becomes a junior editor.
+Hannah graduates and becomes a junior editor.
 James drops out and moves to New York to rework his novel for publication.
 Terry "goes right on being Crabtree."
 Grady finishes typing his new book – now saved on a computer – which is an account of the recent events, then watches as Sara and their child arrive home.